krustlet/krustlet-docs/content/topics/glossary.md

 A pod is the simplest execution unit in Kubernetes that you can create and destroy using the Kubernetes API.
-Nearly every workload type available in Kubernetes (Deployments, StatfulSets, DaemonSets, Jobs, etc.) uses pods as the basic unit of work.
+Nearly every workload type available in Kubernetes (Deployments, StatefulSets, DaemonSets, Jobs, etc.) uses pods as the basic unit of work.
 In other words, a pod represents a single unit of work in your cluster.